 As discussed earlier, to avoid file corruption due to multiple simultaneous writes, it is important to have a file-locking feature in place.

-When we use AWS S3 as a remote backend, always create a corresponding DynamoDB table as described in the Implementation section.
+When you use AWS S3 as a remote backend, always create a corresponding DynamoDB table as described in the Implementation section.
 When any developer wants to perform any operations that concern state files (plan, apply, destroy), Terraform first locks the file by updating the LockID column available in the given DynamoDB table.

-While initiating any Terraform project – especially when multiple developers are working on the same repo – a remote backend should be configured first.
+When initiating any Terraform project – especially when multiple developers are working on the same repo – a remote backend should be configured first.
 This is a general best practice and not specific to AWS S3 remote backend.

 Configuring a remote backend is a one-time activity, and once done, we need not worry about the state file maintenance during the development process.